Padamkalra/PadamBookStore/PadamBookStore/README.txt

-at 8:00pm I added a new class in models project by naming it as Category.cs at 8:07pm I used add-Migration AddCategoryToDb to add the migration to Databae through PM at 8:11pm I added "public  DbSet<Category> Categories { get; set; }" in ApplicationDBcontext.cs 8:40pm
+at 8:00pm I added a new class in models project by naming it as Category.cs at 8:07pm I used add-Migration AddCategoryToDb to add the migration to Databae through PM at 8:11pm I added "public  DbSet<Category> Categories { get; set; }" in ApplicationDBcontext.cs

+8:40pm
 Added new DB context and migration through  add-Migration AddCategoryToDb on PM

+8:49pm
+I added a new folder in Migrations named as Respostory in which I added a new folder named IRespository.